eddmann/ClipVault/README.md

 ## Usage

-Click the menu bar icon to view recent clipboard history and pinned items.
+- Click the menu bar icon to view recent clipboard history and pinned items
-Use real-time search to instantly find any item you're looking for.
+- Use real-time search to instantly find any item you're looking for
-Click an item to copy it, or select "View All Clipboard History" to browse your complete history.
+- Click an item to copy it, or select "View All Clipboard History" to browse your complete history

 ## Requirements